-Corporate and Other operating expenses consist of operating costs, selling, general and administrative expenses, and depreciation and amortization expense.
-Corporate and Other operating costs, which consist primarily of costs associated with information technology, increased during the year ended December 31, 2008, as compared to the same period in 2007, due primarily to increased software and hardware maintenance and consulting costs.
-Corporate and Other selling, general and administrative expenses, which consist of senior management salaries and benefits, legal, human resources, accounting, pension and other administrative costs, decreased in the year ended December 31, 2008, as compared to the same period in 2007, due primarily offset by an increase in consulting costs associated with a company-wide cost structure analysis and performance optimization project.
-Corporate and Other depreciation and amortization expense, which is primarily related to information technology equipment and capitalized electronic data processing software costs, increased in the year ended December 31, 2008, as compared to the same period in 2007, due to additional capitalized software costs placed in service.
+Corporate and Other operating increased during 2008, as compared to 2007, due primarily to increased software and hardware maintenance and consulting costs.
+Corporate and Other selling, general and administrative expenses decreased in 2008, as compared to 2007, due primarily to a decrease in incentive compensation costs and pension costs, partially offset by an increase in consulting costs associated with a company-wide cost structure analysis and performance optimization project.
+Corporate and Other depreciation and amortization expense increased in 2008, as compared to 2007, due to additional capitalized software costs placed in service.